uiceds/syllabus/manuscript.md

 #### Instructor Responses
 ##### Instructor Feedback Turnaround Time
-Questions posted to [CampusWire](https://campuswire.com/c/GBD667040/feed) generally will be answered within 24 hours.
+Questions posted to CampusWire generally will be answered within 24 hours.
 Questions may be answered on weekends or university holidays but this should not be expected.

 Assignments submitted online will generally be reviewed and graded by the course instructor within 5 business days.
 Project deliverables will generally be graded within 10 business days.

 ##### Contacting the instructor
-For the fastest response response, the best way to contact the instructor is by attending office hours or posting questions to the [CampusWire](https://campuswire.com/c/GBD667040/feed).
+For the fastest response response, the best way to contact the instructor is by attending office hours or posting questions to the class CampusWire page.

 The instructor will not respond to phone calls and may not respond to emails.
 If you must send an email, include a subject line that identifies the course number and nature of your question.
-Please don't be offended if you are asked to repost your question on [CampusWire](https://campuswire.com/c/GBD667040/feed) to allow the instructional team to efficiently answer all questions.
+Please don't be offended if you are asked to repost your question on CampusWire to allow the instructional team to efficiently answer all questions.

 #### Academic Integrity
 Academic dishonesty will not be tolerated.
 Examples of academic dishonesty include the following: